 At times, when you try to switch on your MacBook, it might not boot past the Apple logo.
-There could be many reasons behind unbootable Mac such as malware infection, file system corruption, and operating system malfunction.
+There could be many reasons behind unbootable Macs, such as malware infection, file system corruption, and operating system malfunction.
 There is also a high chance it is the case due to a damaged or corrupted MacBook hard drive.
-In such situations, Apple suggests users boot the MacBook or iMac in recovery mode and use disk utility to reinstall the Mac OS.
-You could also try restoring MacBook data using Time Machine Backup.
+This Article talks about 3 ways to make the unbootable Mac bootable and help you recover data from an unbootable Mac using specialized Mac file recovery software.

-However, both of these options do not guarantee results and your data is always vulnerable.
-In the case of Mac recovery mode; reinstalling might result in data loss and not every user maintains a Time Machine backup to restore backed-up data.
+Apple suggests users boot the MacBook or iMac in recovery mode and use disk utility to reinstall the Mac OS.
+However, both of these options do not guarantee results, and your data is always vulnerable.
+In the case of Mac recovery mode, reinstalling might result in data loss, and not every user maintains a Time Machine backup to restore backed-up data.
 Does this mean your data is lost for good?

-An unbootable or non-booting MacBook or iMac makes all your files inaccessible, continue reading this article to find out how can you get files off Mac that won’t Boot.
-Here you will learn about two recommended methods to retrieve data from an unbootable MacBook hard drive.
+An unbootable or non-booting MacBook or iMac makes all your files inaccessible, Continue reading this article to find out how can you get files off Mac that won’t Boot.
+Here, you will learn about two recommended methods to retrieve data from an unbootable MacBook hard drive.
 Also, find three methods to repair your MacBook that refuses to Boot.

 Disclaimer: Reinstalling Mac OS will not erase the data.
 However, if the Mac hard drive is severely damaged, you might need to erase the data and reinstall the Mac OS.
 This is why it is highly recommended to recover data before trying to fix the situation.
-This ensures a maximum data recovery rate. |
+This ensures a maximum data recovery rate.

 Method 1: Retrieve Data From Unbootable Mac Using Target Disk Mode:

 For any MacBook that refuses to boot, you will need another healthy Mac to recover data from MacBook that won’t boot past the Apple logo.
-If another MacBook or iMac is not available, you can also use a PC to retrieve data from a damaged MacBook Pro or Air hard drive.
+If another MacBook or iMac is unavailable, you can also use a PC to retrieve data from a damaged MacBook Pro or Air hard drive.

 Fortunately, you can avoid disassembling your MacBook or iMac with the help of Target Disk mode.
 The result of Booting your Apple computer in Target Disk mode makes the MacBook act as an external hard drive.